-We produce demographic statistics on divorces taking place in England and Wales, which are published under the National Statistics logo, the designation guaranteeing that those outputs have been produced to high professional standards set out in the Code of Practice for Official Statistics and have been produced free from any political interference.
+We produce demographic statistics on divorces taking place in England and Wales, which are published under the National Statistics logo, the designation guaranteeing that those outputs have been produced to high professional standards set out in the Code of Practice for Statistics and have been produced free from any political interference.

 Divorces taking place in England and Wales are recorded by the courts onto the HM Courts and Tribunals Service’s (HMCTS) FamilyMan case management system and sent to us electronically for the production and analysis of statistics.